 Researchers have found that doses of 3g cinnamon per day produce a significant reduction in insulin secretion, while 1g has no significant effect.
 The usual recommended dose is therefore 1g three times a day.

 Do not exceed manufacturer’s stated dose as cinnamon is toxic in excess.
-Select cinnamon extracted from Cinnamomum cassia, as the closely related Cinnamomum zeylanicum does not appear to be effective.
+Select cinnamon extracted from Cinnamomum cassia, as Cinnamomum verum (also known as Cinnamomum zeylanicum) does not appear to be effective.

 NB If you have diabetes, always keep a close eye on your glucose control when taking a supplement.
 Check with your doctor first, and ensure you know how to adjust your medication if needed.